md-random/Battle/README.md

 - `handleImageError()`: Handles errors when an image fails to load for both player and monster.

-### Game Flow Functions

-- `onMounted()`: Initializes the components, loads player image, and selects a random monster when mounted.

 ## Customization

 You can customize the game by modifying the following: